UniversalDependencies/UD_English-LinES/README.txt

 Changelog

--- From UD version 1.3 to UD version 2.0
+From UD version 1.3 to UD version 2.0
  * changes of part-of-speech labels and dependency labels in accordance with 2.0 guidelines
  * addition of comments for sent_id, text, and document boundaries
  * addition of SpaceAfter=No features in the MISC column

+ From UD version 2.0 to UD version 2.1
+  * all tokens have received a lemma
+  * the test data have been manually reviewed to correct errors and make data agree better with the version 2 guidelines.
+    Changes affect about 14% of all tokens and some 36% of all punctuation tokens.

 --- Machine readable metadata ---